64bitpandas/cs61b-notes/algorithms/minimum-spanning-trees/prims-algorithm.md

 First, insert all vertices into the PriorityQueue, storing vertices in order of **distance from MST**.
 Then, remove vertex with highest priority in the PriorityQueue and relax its edges.
 In each of these iterations, the distTo and edgeTo arrays will be updated for each vertex v if the **weight of the edge is smaller than the current value in distTo[v]**.
 In other words, only update if the distance from the MST to the vertex is the best seen so far.
 This is a very important point, and is one of the subtleties that makes Prim's algorithm fundamentally different from Dijkstra's.

+## Useful Properties/Invariants
+- The MST under construction is always connected

 ## Pseudocode
 ```java
 public class Prims() {